The RC Lab Diversity Statement

-We currently encourage our undergraduates to participate in the CAMINO, STEM Diversity, Doris Duke Conservation Scholars programs, as well as the high school Science Internship program, and seek out funding opportunities for fellowships, grants, and programs that are focused on diversity, equity, and inclusion.
+We currently encourage our undergraduates to participate in the CAMINO, STEM Diversity, and Doris Duke Conservation Scholars programs, as well as the high school Science Internship program, and seek out funding opportunities for fellowships, grants, and programs that are focused on diversity, equity, and inclusion.

 We work with local schools to encourage participation by minority and underrepresented youth in RC lab research.

 We encourage research practices that address equity, consider the socio-ecological context of our work and its impacts on diverse communities.